 We will challenge our parishes on the necessary role of reparations in repairing the harm that has been overwhelmingly inflicted in unjust ways based on race, nationality, and income.
 The Path considers public advocacy and political engagement not as an optional add-on to faithful discipleship but rather as one of its essential components.

-Make an inventory of the parish’s and parishioners’ advocacy work and skillsets.
-Invite several parishioners to share their stories of advocacy with the congregation.
+Take an inventory of advocacy work and skillsets in your congregation.
+Invite parishioners to share their stories of advocacy with the congregation.

-Participate in and share national or international days of prayerful action and advocacy on behalf of God's creation.
+Participate in and promote national or international days of prayerful action and advocacy on behalf of God's creation.

 Partner with another congregation whose members are being harmed by climate change or environmental racism; learn from and support them in their advocacy efforts.